 It's easy to catch "the big one" while enjoying Southern river fishing in Arkansas's more than 9,700 miles of streams, including the mighty Mississippi River, the state's namesake Arkansas River and the cliff-lined Buffalo National River.

-While both calm and whitewater canoeing and kayaking are popular activities in Arkansas’s floating river spots, floating is not the only attraction on its streams.
+While both calm and whitewater canoeing and kayaking are popular activities in Arkansas’s floating river spots, there’s a lot more to do than just float.

 Some, like Sylamore Creek

 at the Blanchard Springs Recreation Area and the Caddo River

 around Norman, provide the state's best swimming

 , cabins and resorts can often be found along

 Arkansas's waterways, which frequently have day-use picnic areas and parks